molily/molily.de/_posts/2020-11-21-testing-angular.md

 So we need to reach a sweet spot.
 If your testing practice deteriorates from this spot, you run into problems.
 If you add more tests, you observe little benefit.

 Tests differ in their value and quality.
 Some tests are more meaningful than others.
 If they fail, your application is actually unusable.
-This means the quality of tests is more important than their quantity.
+This means **the quality of tests is more important than their quantity**.

 A common metric of testing is **code coverage**.
 It counts the lines in your code that are called by your tests.
 It tells you which parts of your code are executed at all.